ethereum-optimism/superchainerc20-starter/README.md

 The full spec for the SuperchainERC20 standard can be found at: https://specs.optimism.io/interop/token-bridging.html#superchainerc20-standard.

-The `SuperchainERC20` standard is a cross-chain-compatible ERC20 token design that ensures token fungibility across chains within the Superchain ecosystem.
-Built with interoperability in mind, `SuperchainERC20` tokens can be fungible across the Superchain using the `SuperchainERC20Bridge`.
+`SuperchainERC20` is an implementation of [ERC-7802](https://ethereum-magicians.org/t/erc-7802-crosschain-token-interface/21508) designed to enable asset interoperability in the Superchain.
+`SuperchainERC20` tokens are fungible across the Superchain by giving the `SuperchainERC20Bridge` permission to mint and burn the token during cross-chain transfers.

-**Notice**: ERC20s that do not use `SuperchainERC20Bridge` can still be fungible across the Superchain with interop message passing using a custom bridge and implementing `ICrosschainERC20`.
+**Note**: ERC20 tokens that do not utilize `SuperchainERC20` can still achieve fungibility across the Superchain through interop message passing with a custom bridge solution.
+For these custom tokens, implementing [ERC-7802](https://ethereum-magicians.org/t/erc-7802-crosschain-token-interface/21508) is strongly recommended, as it unifies cross-chain mint and burn interfaces, enabling tokens to benefit from a standardized approach to cross-chain transfers.

-### `ICrosschainERC20`
+### `IERC7802`

-To achieve cross-chain functionality, the `SuperchainERC20` standard incorporates the `ICrosschainERC20` interface, defining essential functions and events:
+To achieve cross-chain functionality, the `SuperchainERC20` standard incorporates the `IERC7802` interface, defining essential functions and events:

 - **`crosschainMint`**: Mints tokens on the destination chain as part of a cross-chain transfer.
 - **`crosschainBurn`**: Burns tokens on the source chain to facilitate the transfer.